 International Drive and Restaurant Row

 Whatever you’re craving, you’ll find it on International Drive — and often at budget-friendly prices.
-For instance, at ICON Park™, dining options include Blake Shelton’s Ole Red, Tapa Toro Tapas Bar & Paella Pit, Tin Roof, and Yard House.
+For instance, ICON Park’s dining options include Blake Shelton’s Ole Red, plus Tin Roof, Yard House, and Robert Treviño’s aforementioned Tapa Toro.
 Nearby, Pointe Orlando is home to Cuba Libre Restaurant & Rum Bar and Taverna Opa, among others.
 More great fare awaits in this area, including standalone eateries and hotel restaurants.

 Learn more: International Drive

 Just a short trip from International Drive, Orlando’s Restaurant Row district is a dining revelation in its own right.
-It features some of Orlando’s most acclaimed eateries, including Dragonfly — Robata Grill & Sushi, Rocco’s Tacos and Tequila Bar, Eddie V’s Prime Seafood and others.
+It features some of Orlando’s most acclaimed eateries, including Dragonfly — Robata Grill & Sushi, The H Orlando, Eddie V’s Prime Seafood and others.

 Learn more: Restaurant Row